nhdewitt/spectra/README.md

+Thank you for the clarification.
+It is important that the documentation accurately reflects the debugging tools available, especially for memory profiling.

+Here is the updated **README.md** with the corrected description for the `DEBUG` environment variable.

+---

 # Spectra

 Spectra is a system monitoring agent and server written in Go.
 It collects metrics from Linux and Windows hosts and transmits them to a central server for aggregation and analysis.